 Requirements

-Applicants for SLU’s nuclear medicine residency training program must have completed a minimum of one year of post-graduate training in an ACGME-approved residency program.
-This training is commonly in medicine, pathology or radiology but not necessarily limited to these specialties.
-Candidates may also be board certified or board eligible in any of these disciplines.
+Applicants for SLU’s nuclear medicine residency training program must have completed at least one year of post-graduate training in an ACGME-approved residency program.
+This training is commonly in medicine, pathology or radiology but is not necessarily limited to these specialties.
+Candidates may also be board-certified or board-eligible in any of these disciplines.

 Upon successful completion of our three-year nuclear medicine program, residents are eligible to sit for the American Board of Nuclear Medicine (ABNM) certifying exam.

 The PET/CT fellowship is also open to applicants who have successfully completed an ACGME-accredited nuclear medicine program.
 Fellows are not qualified for further board certification.
-Applications for the PET/CT fellowship will be accepted during the second year of nuclear medicine residency.
+PET/CT fellowship applications will be accepted during the second year of nuclear medicine residency.

 Applications

-This residency does not currently use the Electronic Residency Application Service or go through the National Residency Matching Program (NRMP).
-Applications are accepted by completing a universal application form and submitting it by December 31.
+This residency does not use the Electronic Residency Application Service or go through the National Residency Matching Program (NRMP).
+Applicants must complete a universal application form and submit it by December 31.

 You must provide your CV and at least three current letters of recommendation.
-Please be sure to include your email address on the first page of the application.
+Include your email address on the first page of the application.

 Medhat Osman, M.D.